BhuvaneshwariInja/AOSD-Project/README.md

 ## Comparisons
-The ***Shell sort*** takes longer time to finish than ***recursive bubble sort*** When running these programs simultaneously, each program takes more time than before because there is more work for CPU in this case as two programs are being run simultaneously
+The ***Shell sort*** takes longer time to finish than ***recursive bubble sort*** When running these programs simultaneously, each program takes more time when ran simultaneously than alone because there is more work for CPU in the former case as two programs are being run simultaneously

-In terms of CPU Utilization, ***Shell Sort*** has better CPU Percent.
-These numbers have dropped down when we run the two programs simultaneously.
+In terms of CPU Utilization, ***Shell Sort*** has better CPU Percent than ***Recursive Bubble Sort***.
+These numbers have increased when we run the two programs simultaneously as two programs are running at the same time CPU Utilization has increased.

-Besides, the *Resident set size* (RSS), *Virtual memory size* (VMS),  *Unique Set Size* (USS - the memory unique to a process and which would be freed if the process was terminated right now) and *Size on Hard Disk* are almost the same in the two programs on both conditions.
+Besides, the *Resident set size* (RSS), *Virtual memory size* (VMS),  *Unique Set Size* (USS - the memory unique to a process and which would be freed if the process was terminated right now) and *Size on Hard Disk* are almost the same in the two programs in both the conditions.
 It is worth mentioning that we can see the *VMS(s)* are much large than *RSS(s)*.

 In terms of *the number of Page-faults*, the number of ***Shell Sort*** is a bit smaller than that of ***Recursive Bubble Sort***.
 These figures are similar when running the two programs at the same time, just a slight smaller for shell sort when compared to recursive bubble sort.

+## SnakeViz
+SnakeViz is a viewer for profiling the data which runs as a web application in your browser.

 ## Results
-The results for the programs run separately and the programs runs simultaneously can be found in the word document.
+The results for the programs run separately and the programs runs simultaneously can be found in the word document named AOS_Project_Doc.